 The Police Reports Program requires police to contact the AGCO when the sale of alcohol from a licensed premise or event has contributed to a serious injury or death.
 Police services are also encouraged to report any incident related to the sale and service of alcohol by licensed premises or events, even if the incident does not result in serious injury or death.

 A police report results in an evaluation of risk related to the operation of the licensed establishment.
-To evaluate risk, the AGCO reviews police notes, inspection reports, surveillance footage, and previous infractions of the Liquor Licence Act.
+To evaluate risk, the AGCO reviews police notes, inspection reports, surveillance footage, and previous infractions of the Liquor Licence and Control Act, 2019.
 This review may lead to a range of regulatory responses which include a warning, monetary penalty, suspension or even revocation of the liquor licence.
 The AGCO can also add conditions to a licence intended to promote compliance outcomes.